 - New York to Atlanta (7,500 miles)

-How You Can Get the New Bask Interest Savings Account
+How You Can Get the Bask Interest Savings Account

 Reasons to Earn Interest in Addition to AAdvantage® Miles

 Finance is personal.
 So, everyone is going to have their own preferences on how they save their money.
-Most travelers will get more value from earning 1.2 AAdvantage® miles per dollar saved annually than earning an interest rate of 2.75% APY on their savings balance.
+Some travelers will get more value from earning 2.5 AAdvantage® miles per dollar saved annually than earning an interest rate of 4.75% APY on their savings balance.
+Other travelers may prefer to earn cash interest and then use those earnings to pay for flights.

 Ease of Changing Your Strategy